Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

     <img width="50%" src="https://user-images.githubusercontent.com/52943116/157607556-fcf5e9d8-9187-4db9-a9da-3acd50f1ab9f.PNG">
 </p>

-- In AltStore, go to `Settings > Sign in with Apple ID`.
+- Now open AltStore, go to `Settings > Sign in with Apple ID`.
 Enter the Apple ID that was used to install AltStore.
-If AltStore says **“Could not find AltServer”**, then check if your phone is connected to the mac.
+If AltStore says **“Could not find AltServer”**, then check if your phone is connected to mac/PC.
 <p align="center" width="100%">
     <img width="60%" src="https://user-images.githubusercontent.com/52943116/157608485-f72a2cc0-e42f-46bf-9c7b-c41ceeb5dd85.PNG">
 </p>